 We released two taster EPs in the band’s early development, alongside the release of a few acoustic music videos.
 We had a good enough reaction from that to start building a fan base and attract management.
 This helped in connecting us with the wider rock scene in the UK, and we started gigging more consistently.

-Tell us everything about the new single, ‘DOP’.
+Tell us everything about this new release, ‘Too Little Too Late’.

 Are you part of a wider scene in Northamptonshire, playing with like-minded bands?
-Any favourite bands/venues to play with?
+Any favourite bands/venues?

 What has been your favourite band moment of the past year?

-What is your burning desire for the band to do in the future?
+What is your burning desire to do in the future?
 What plans do you have?

 Henrik: Imminent plans include the inaugural tour to support the singles and album releases.
 On the RPM Takeover Tour we’re joined by Ryders Creed and The Rocket Dolls.
 Then we play Northampton Music Festival on June 16th, catch us on the main stage in the Market Square.
 There are at least three more singles to be released over the next few months, and of course the album on 5th July.
 Plus we’re doing a special acoustic set at Arena Birmingham on June 28th before the Eagles play there that evening, which we’re really looking forward to.